scaffino/BSCRelay/README.md

 In this way, the chances for relayers to get a fee are also increased.

+### Comments
+The slashing and the stake phases are handled by BC.
+If the validators misbehave and they work together to don't update the validator set, their stake will be slashed in BC.

 ### References
 - [Binance Chain Whitepaper](https://github.com/binance-chain/whitepaper/blob/master/WHITEPAPER.md)
 - [Binance Chain Docs](https://docs.binance.org/smart-chain/guides/bsc-intro.html)